chadj2/oracp/README.md

 1. Confirm that you have a copy of [Java 1.8][JRE-DOWNLOAD].

-1. Download the [latest release][LATEST-RELEASE] and extract the archive.
+1. Download a binary distribution from the Bintray *download button* at the top of this page.
+From the Bintray page scroll down and you will see a **zip** file under the **Downloads** heading.

 1. Download [Oracle JDBC 7][ORACLE-JDBC] **ojdbc7-12.1.0.2.jar** and place it in the extracted lib folder.
 You may need a an [OTN login][OTN-ACCOUNT] if prompted for credentials.